rorycl/firstgo/README.md

 * **serve**: `./firstgo serve config.yaml` serves project files from disk
-* **develop**: `./firstgo develop config.yaml` serves project files from disk with automatic reloads after changes to `config.yaml` and template files.
+* **develop**: `./firstgo develop config.yaml` serves project files from disk with automatic reloads of the yaml and template files.

 To deploy your custom content in production, either copy your project files with the binary to your production setting, or copy your project